Thread to Art: PUNCH NEEDLE 101 - Issue Two

 So why are there different needle sizes?
 The various sizes are used to accommodate different thread thicknesses.

 I have used the small needle for almost everything I punch, including Valdani 3-strand floss, Valdani size-12, DMC floss using three of the six strands, DMC Eco-Vita Wool thread, and the Rustic Moire Wool threads.
-I personally love using the small needle because I love the detail I can create, and it is also very easy on the wrist.
+I love using the small needle because I love the detail I can create, and it is also very easy on the wrist.

 Remember, you aren't punching "holes."
 You are opening the weave to insert the thread loop.
 Another thing to remember is you don't want to make an opening that is too large for a thin thread because the likelihood of the thread coming out is greater if the opening is too wide.
 So, select the needle that is the best size for the threads you plan on using.